Sdcantwell3/Election_Analysis/README.md

 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Code Used
-The code below printed the Total Votes for the election to the terminal and to a external Text file.
+Below is a sample of some of the code that is in the final product.
+This code was used to print the Total Votes to the text file and terminal.

 ![Screenshot 2022-05-27 011214](https://user-images.githubusercontent.com/104606589/170650215-4369bcb6-5ff0-42e1-b4b3-587457942244.png)

  ## Summary

 The Analysis of the election show that: